 The whole picture of the technical solution

 FastSLAM2.0 is used to get the Gaussian Mixture Model.
 The Gaussian Mixture Model is then converted to a Single Gaussian.
-Finally using this Single Gaussian Distribution to do the EkfSLAM update and thus finish a cycle of the HybridSLAM.
 Finally, EKF update is conducted by incorporating the single Gaussian Distribution of the local features to the corresponding features in the global to generate a consistent estimation of the common features.
 And a whole cycle of Hybrid-SLAM update is finished.

 Gaussian Mixture Model from FastSLAM2.0

-The FastSLAM algorithm factors distribution is:
+The FastSLAM algorithm factors distribution as:

 Formula(3)